brisbanemakerspace/bms-wiki/bylaws/coc.md

 Harassment includes, but is not limited to:
 * Comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, etc.
-* Sexual images in public spaces
+* Sexual images or discussion in public spaces
 * Deliberate intimidation, stalking, or following
 * Harassing photography or recording
 * Sustained disruption of talks or other events